TrafeX/docker-php-nginx/docs/enable-https.md

 }
 ```

-If you use docker-compose here a example:
+If you use docker-compose here is an example:

 ```yaml
   php-nginx: